cferdinandi/gmt-wordpress-for-web-apps/README.md

 ## How It Works
 To get started with WordPress for Web Apps, [view the online tutorial](http://cferdinandi.github.com/web-app-starter-kit/).

+## Roadmap
+* Convert generic PHP functions to WordPress specific where applicable.
+* Add sanitization and validation for all data fields.
+* Considering converting functions to plugins.

 ## Changelog
 * v2.1 (June 7, 2013)
   * Switched to MIT license.